OpenConext/OpenConext-monitoring-tests/README.md

 Before running the tests:

 * Add the monitoring IdP and SP in the serviceregistry of the OpenConext instance to monitor.
-* Configure the correct keys / values using Ansible and overwrite the defaults from application.properties
+* Configure the monitoring properties using Ansible and overwrite the defaults from application.yml